About This Drug

 - Severe diarrhea

-- Severe allergic skin reaction.
+- Severe allergic skin reaction, which can be life-threatening.
 You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful.
 You may be sensitive to the sun for up to 4 months after discontinuing this medication.

 - Severe high blood pressure